 Once you’ve signed up for WordPress hosting and set up your domain name, the next step is to install WordPress on your hosting account.

-Once you have installed WordPress, it is time to move your content from Blogger to WordPress.
+After you have installed WordPress, it is time to move your content from Blogger to WordPress.

 Step 2: Export Blogger Content